 - a journalist who couldn’t provide any source material for an article;

-- a journalist borrowing quotes from another publication without crediting that publication;
+- borrowing quotes from another publication without crediting that publication;

 - a pitch on a major pollution story that, thanks to a simple Google search, turned out to be three years old and already fixed by the company; and

-- major corruption claims without asking the government official for comment.
+- major corruption claims without asking the government representative for comment.

 Honestly, I’m pretty proud of the internal processes we established at GGM, and I hope that sharing this information will help other media startups in designing their processes.